project kickoff meeting

 This checklist will help make sure important details aren’t forgotten during the meeting:

-When you facilitate an effective kickoff meeting, you’ll find that you’ve set your team up for success, everyone understands the requirements, and your team will be eager to start.
+When you facilitate an effective kickoff meeting, you’ll find that you’ve set your team up for success, that everyone understands the requirements, and that your team will be eager to start.

 project kickoff meeting

-Start your next project off right with this project kickoff template.
+Start your next project off right with this free project kickoff template.

 Start now